 One Click Life has changed all of that.
-We have completely changed the way Tax Returns are done – you can now do your Tax Return online or even on our phone app!
-You don’t need to make an appointment; you don’t need to keep track of every single thing you’ve spent money on & stockpile a shoebox full of receipts.
+We have completely changed the way Tax Returns are done – you can now lodge your Tax Return online with a computer or even on our phone app!
+You don’t need to make an appointment; you don’t need to keep track of every single thing you’ve spent money on or stockpile a shoebox full of receipts.

 How to submit your Tax Return online with One Click Life?
 You can simply create an account on our website or phone app and then follow the 4 simple steps.

 It’s as simple as 1, 2, 3, 4!

 When you enter your TFN, our website ‘talks’ directly to the ATO & your information is automatically pre-filled.
 You also add your Health Insurance details here.

 This is where you select your occupation.
 Everything else automatically updates from the ATO including that report from your boss about your earnings.

 This is where the magic happens.
 This is where you can maximise your tax refund.
 Based on your occupation we will suggest a list of items that are normally deductible for your occupation.
 All you have to do is click the ‘Add’ button to add deductions that apply to you.

 #taxhack To make things even easier, we’ve also put a ‘Search Bank Transactions’ button at the top of the page, which means we’ll find all claimable transactions without you having to dig around for receipts.
 It’s all safe, secure & protected.
 (We’ll never store your bank details or personal transactions)